 At First Church, we believe that the journey of faith is one of lifelong learning — questioning and probing our doubts and certainties so we might hear the God who still speaks to the world today.
-Through the course of the year, we meet together in various settings to explore our faith through bible study, book groups, discussions, and DVD-series.
+Through the course of the year, we meet together in various settings to explore our faith through bible study, book groups, discussions, and TV-series.

 This Summer, First Church Faith Enrichment will be engaging with four books that we will then discuss in September when we regather.
 Our late-summer Faith Enrichment gatherings will continue to take place on Wednesdays at 6:30pm in our Fellowship Hall over a soup dinner.